 What makes the flu such a serious health risk is that it changes a bit every season, with strains mutating and adapting.
 Some years the strain is relatively mild and other years it causes severe symptoms and increased mortality.
-Last season was one of the most severe we’ve seen in a long time.
-Last year, the U.S. Centers for Disease Control and Prevention (CDC) says thousands of children were hospitalized due to complications from the flu, and 172 even died from it.
+Last year, the U.S. Centers for Disease Control and Prevention (CDC) says thousands of children were hospitalized due to complications from the flu, and many even died from it.

 The good news is, the flu vaccine is highly effective.
 A 2014 study showed that the flu vaccine reduced the chances of kids being admitted to the pediatric intensive care unit by 74 percent during previous flu seasons.
 The earlier you can get it, the better, since the vaccine generally takes about two weeks before it is fully effective.